dragonflyoss/d7y.io/versioned_docs/version-v2.3.0/operations/best-practices/security.md

 ### Preheat with Self-Signed Certificate

 When preheating the image, dragonfly needs to call the container registry to get the image manifest.
-If container regsitry is configured with a self-signed certificate, then dragonfly must be configured with a self-signed certificate.
+If container registry is configured with a self-signed certificate, then dragonfly must be configured with a self-signed certificate.
 Configure `manager.yaml`, the default path is `/etc/dragonfly/manager.yaml`, refer to [manager](../../reference/configuration/manager.md) config.